pieroproietti/penguins-eggs-book/chapter-5.md

 ## Method6: Installing on Manjaro Linux

-[]{dir="rtl"}On Manjaro, you can easily install the penguins**-**eggs package from the Manjaro community repository using the pamac package manager.
+[]{dir="rtl"}On Manjaro, you can easily install the penguins-eggs package from the Manjaro community repository using the pamac package manager.
 Here are the steps to install it:

 1)  Open a terminal and run the following command to update your system